-- 1. Starting a 7-11 mentorship program - Series of meetings with Grade 11 students in April Grade 11s have Visited FOS and met their buddies, and participated in a question and answer session - mid-May CGSS visit and lunch and walk about tour - Grade Seven questionnaire completed post-visit - First day of school 8-12 buddy welcome - September connection BBQ - October survey grade eights and their parents about the 7-11 program and the transition process - 2.
-Increase communication with Carson Graham - FOS Meeting to discuss the transition process - Seek feedback from FOS re: transition process on an annual basis - Grade Seven teachers' feedback re: present transition process - 3.
-Increase communication with the Grade Seven parent community - Grade Seven programming evenings - IB MYP information evening - Community presentations at each of our feeder schools - Grade Seven web page - Regular mail outs of newsletters to the Grade Seven parent community - 4.
-Expand and improve the annual May Grade Seven visit - FOS function
+- 2. Increase communication with Carson Graham - Family Of Schools meeting to discuss the transition process - Seek feedback from FOS re: transition process on an annual basis - Grade Seven teachers' feedback re: present transition process - 3.
+Increase communication with the grade seven parent community - Grade seven programming evenings - IB MYP information evening - Community presentations at each of our feeder schools - Grade seven web page - Regular mail outs of newsletters to the Grade Seven parent community - 4.
+Expand and improve the annual May grade seven visit - FOS function - Three sessions on transition

-- Three sessions on transition - Linked to the 7-11 program - 5.
+- Linked to the 7-11 program - 5.
 Continuing to improve our articulation process - Refining the documentation and revised and streamlined transition forms - Paperless articulation - Enhanced our follow up parent communication with letters of recommendations - 6.
 Explore starting a Family of School Christmas Music concert - Talk about this at our FOS calendar alignment meeting - Discuss with CGSS staff about the possibilities of this event - 7.
 Explore opportunities for joint use of CGSS facilities - High school teachers/elementary school teachers swap for a day - Breakfast meetings with Grade 7 and 8 teachers offered

 Key Performance Measure: Baseline Target Actual

-May/June Sept/Oct Sept/Oct
+May/June Nov/Dec Sept/Oct

 of gr.
 7 of gr.
 8 of gr.
 8

-2013 2014 2014
+2014 2015 2015

-Grade 7 to 8 Student Survey results indicating % of students feeling "comfortable" about their move into grade 8 at Carson Graham. (as indicated by affirmative answers to 10 survey questions) 55% 75%
+Grade 7 to 8 Student Survey results indicating % of students feeling "comfortable" about their move into grade 8 at Carson Graham. (as indicated by affirmative answers to 10 survey questions) 69% 85%

-Baseline data indicates that Grade Seven students are still somewhat apprehensive and unsure of their comfort levels as they head into Grade Eight.
-Baseline data however is generated at the end of Grade Seven, while there is a natural uncertainty regarding the transition.
+Baseline data indicates that grade seven students are still somewhat apprehensive and unsure of their comfort levels as they head into Grade Eight, but these percentages indicating a 'comfort level' are significantly increased this year.
+There is a visible cohort effect this year.

-We feel that given the levels of transition support provided to students during their final months in Grade Seven, the Target survey results will indicate an understanding that much of the apprehension was due to a natural nervousness surrounding the transition, but one that, given the levels of transition support, was largely unfounded.
+We feel that given the levels of transition support provided to students during their final months in grade seven, the Target survey results will indicate an understanding that much of the apprehension was due to a natural nervousness surrounding the transition, but one that, given the levels of transition support, was largely unfounded.